Speech community: Practice theory

-Eckert aimed at an approach to sociolinguistic variation that didn't include any social variable (e.g. class, gender, locality).
-Instead she built a model that was able to locate variables that show significant issue to the group of individuals.
-For Eckert the crucial defining characteristics of the community is persistent through time to comprehend together.
+Eckert aimed at an approach to sociolinguistic variation that did not include any social variable (e.g. class, gender, locality).
+Instead, she built a model that could locate variables that show significant issue to the group of individuals.
+For Eckert, the crucial defining characteristics of the community is persistent through time to comprehend together.

-Hanks' concept of the linguistic community is different from that of Eckert and Gumperz, it studies the ways in shared practice production of linguistic meaning.
-Hanks studies how linguistic practices are related to a variety that are produced through shared practices.
+Hanks's concept of the linguistic community is different from that of Eckert and Gumperz, and studies the ways that shared practice produces linguistic meaning.
+Hanks studies how linguistic practices are related to varieties, which are produced through shared practices.

 Language variation

 The notion of speech community is most generally used as a tool to define a unit of analysis within which to analyse language variation and change.
 Stylistic features differ among speech communities based on factors such as the group's ethnicity and social status, common interests and the level of formality expected within the group and by its larger society.

 Common interests and the level of formality also result in stylistic differences among speech communities.
 In Western culture, for example, employees at a law office would likely use more formal language than a group of teenage skateboarders because most Westerners expect more formality and professionalism from practitioners of law than from an informal circle of adolescent friends.
 This special use of language by certain professions for particular activities is known in linguistics as register; in some analyses, the group of speakers of a register is known as a discourse community, while the phrase "speech community" is reserved for varieties of a language or dialect that speakers inherit by birth or adoption.